Elisenda of Montcada: Early life

-Elisenda de Montcada was believed to have been born in Aitona, the daughter of Pere II Ramon Montcada i d’Abarca, Baron of Aitona, and Elisenda de Pinos.
+Elisenda de Montcada was believed to have been born in Aitona, the daughter of Pedro II de Moncada, Baron of Aitona, and Elisenda de Pinós.
 She belonged to the lineage of Montcada, one of the most noble families of Catalonia, close with the monarchy.
 Elisenda had three brothers: Ot, heir to Aitona and a godfather of the future Peter IV of Aragon; Gastó, bishop of Huesca and later of Girona; and Guillem Ramón.
 Elisenda's great-grandmother was Constance, Lady of Aitona, an illegitimate daughter of Peter II of Aragon, making her and her husband second cousins once removed.

 Queen and regent

 After James II was a widower by his third wife, Maria of Cyprus, he hurried to contract a new marriage.
 Just a month after the death of the unhappy queen, he went to obtain a dispensation of consanguinity in the third or fourth grade to arrange new nuptials.
 The king did not indicate the name of the chosen, but it was Elisenda of Montcada.
 The monarch seemed very animated with the idea and openly hastened the proceedings that were taken.

 Her marriage to James II took place in Tarragona on 25 December 1322.
 The king endowed the bride with income from Berga, Burriana, Tortosa, Morella, Torroella de Montgri, and Pals, and her brother Ot with the locations of Seròs and Mequinensa.
 She was 30 and he, who was widowed in 1319/1322, (Note: The year of death for Maria of Cyprus (Marie of Lusignan) varies in references from 1319 to 1322; as a result the interval before James II's marriage to Elisenda ranges from 3 years to just a few months.) was about 55.
 She thus became stepmother to James' ten children by his second marriage to Blanche of Anjou; they had no children of their own.
 She favored the grandson of James II, the future Peter the Ceremonious.

 They settled in the royal palace in Barcelona and led a relatively quiet life.
 She intervened in the affairs of state, giving advice as the other queens had done.
 The queen was described as mature, educated, beautiful, and very pious, and the day to day at the royal court as cordial, despite the rigidity and severity of James himself.
 From 1324, she acted as regent during his absence from Aragon.
 The marriage lasted for five years before James died in November 1327.